 An example of appalling acting from a famous over paid actor, was exposed with the 2020 film ‘Dolittle’ the forth version of this story on film.
 This version has a 15% Rotten tomatoes rating, due mainly to the appalling performance of Robert Downey, Jr., this film cost $223.3 million to produce corporately, and deservedly lost money (if that’s possible).

 The Need ‘Movie Bond‘

-The bonding platform is attached to the 100% advancing cryptocurrency platform, this allows anyone to establish a bond for whatever purpose they have a need for, the only restrictions being it must no break the reciprocal duty of care, and it cannot be usurious.
+The bonding platform is attached to “the worlds first true medium of exchange”, a 100% advancing cryptocurrency platform, this allows anyone to establish a bond for whatever purpose they have a need for, the only restrictions being, it must not break the reciprocal duty of care, and it cannot be usurious.

 The core entertainment bond need not be local, as movies and TV are watched across the Earth, the only restriction is language, the platform then advertises the bond to all users.

 If a bondsman of the platform desires the making of a movie or series based on a specified novel or screenplay, they post it on the platform, within a category, if others agree and are willing to guarantee the advance for the creation of that ‘need’, then when the predetermined minimum number of bondsmen have accepted the bond, it is funded through advance on the platform.

 With interest and fee free funding made available from the advancing platform, guaranteed by the ‘need’ bond, repaid to the platform through the annual cost of depreciation.